-Alcohol use is so deeply integrated into the American cultural experience that we often forget that this drug can cause serious long-term health risks.
-According to the Centers for Disease Control and Prevention, alcohol abuse is one of the top lifestyle-related causes of death in the United States, contributing to 80,000 deaths in this country every year.
-One of the biggest risks of alcohol abuse is the risk of dependence and addiction, which add to the medical, psychological and psychosocial damage that this drug can cause.
+Because it’s legal and widely used, we sometimes forget alcohol can cause serious long-term health risks.
+According to the Centers for Disease Control and Prevention, alcohol abuse is one of the top lifestyle-related causes of death in the United States.1 It contributes to 80,000 deaths in this country every year.
+One of the biggest risks of alcohol abuse is the risk of dependence and addiction.
+This adds to the medical, psychological and social damage this drug can cause.

-Along with the damage that alcohol causes to the liver, this drug can affect your heart, digestive system, kidneys and brain.
-The Mayo Clinic cautions that years of heavy drinking can cause a wide range of health problems, including:
+Alcohol can affect your heart, digestive system, kidneys and brain.
+Drinking can cause a wide range of health problems including:

 - High blood pressure and heart disease